Mared Williams: Life

 In 2020, Mared appeared in the "Dwylo Dros y Môr" ("hands across the sea") song which reached 15 on the iTunes chart.
-In 2021, Mared had re-joine the cast of Les Misérables (musical) in London's west end.
+In 2021, Mared had re-joined the cast of Les Misérables (musical) in London's west end.

 Mared won the 2021 Albwm Cymraeg y Flwyddyn ("Welsh Language Album Awards") for the album, Y Drefn ("The Order"), with I KA CHING Records label, announced live on BBC Radio Cymru.
 The album is bilingual and includes live sessions with the BBC National Orchestra of Wales.
-In response to her winning the award, Mared said “My heart is full!
+In response to her winning the award, Mared said "My heart is full!
 Thank you so much for making my year a thousand times better."
 “This album means the world to me and getting this response has been so special.”

 In 2021, Mared won Y Selar's Award for Seren y Sîn ("star of the scene") award.
 In the same year Mared performed in the Online covid version National Eisteddfod of Wales, "Eisteddfod AmGen".
 She also appeared in an S4C episode of "Curadur".
 In 2021, she also appeared in the launch of the online Urdd National Eisteddfod, Esteddfod T. In the same year she appeared on Scott Quinnell's BBC Radio Wales Sunday programme to discuss her debut album.

-'“So I'm really proud that we can share the Welsh language and be able to create a different partnership here in New York.”

 In February 2023, Mared was announced as Y Selar's best solo artist of the year.